About the Heart and Blood Vessels

 heart may beat up to 130 to 150 times a minute.
 An adult's heart often beats between

-60 and 100 times a minute.
-The rate at which the heart pumps gradually slows down
+60 and 100 times a minute, at rest.
+The rate at which the heart pumps gradually slows

 The cardiovascular system is made up of the heart and blood vessels.
 It circulates

 blood throughout the body.
 A healthy cardiovascular system is vital to supplying the